cazbyu/authenticinvestmentsystem1/DOCUMENTATION_INDEX.md

 # Documentation Index

-Welcome to the Authentic Investments documentation.
+Welcome to the Authentic Intelligence documentation.
 This index helps you find the right documentation for your needs.

 ## Quick Start